faun/blog/source/resume.md

 February 2013 to April 2014

 Engineered web applications for startups in the Bay Area.
 Wrote robust applications for clients utilizing pair programming, behavior-driven development, continuous integration, and code reviews.
 Managed feature backlog and requirements using Pivotal Tracker and developed software using Extreme Programming techniques.
-Interviewed, trained and coached numerous coding bootcamp students through a company mentorship program.
+Interviewed, trained, and coached numerous coding bootcamp students through a company mentorship program.

 Select technologies used included `Ruby on Rails`, `AngularJS`, `Ember.js`